jsheroes/website/src/content/speaker-talks/jeff-lembeck.md

 ---
-title: Reaching for the sky with JavaScript
+title: We're All Doing the Best We Can
 ---